cnjakewhite/Javascript30DayChallenge/README.md

 # JavascriptPractice

 Welcome to my attempt to gradually increase my Javascript ability.
 In this ReadMe I will explain my projects and try to give you an insight into why I chose them.
 My solutions may not be ideal or pretty to look at but if I've done my job properly they work.
+I originally wanted this to be a 30 day challenge, however as work piled up my free time to explore and create new projects waned and I've used what time I had to learn.
+I will be back participating on this project!

 JS Calculator --
 Who doesn't need a calculator?